 Keep soil healthy.

-There are two ways you can make certain that the soil around your tree is abundant in nutrients.
+There are 2 ways you can make certain that the soil around your tree is abundant in nutrients.

-Use mulch.
+- Usage mulch.
 Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
 The mulch does not have to touch the trunk.

 - Plant grass or some type of ground cover.
 Dead plant material will decay in the ground and enhance the soil.
 Ensure your plants can thrive in the shade and that their roots do not take on the tree.